 What is there is a fair bit above average, but not anything grand in that regard despite it being an open back.
 I think the Hifiman R9 (a closed back) feels much more spacious to my ear in that regard.

 The depth of field and realism is the defining feature of the imaging experience of this headphone, as well as just a natural flare in shape and tactility that I find very enjoyable and well-tailored for usage with vocalist Jazz tracks.

-So, don’t expect a massively wide stereo field but do expect good amounts of realistic stage depth and air factor between instruments in regard to depth.
+So, don’t expect a massively wide stereo field but do expect good amounts of realistic stage depth and air factor between instruments regarding depth.

 At 40Ω, the Meze 109 PRO seems like it is easily driven on paper and may not benefit from copious amounts of extra power, but you’d be wrong in assuming that.

-While the headphone sounds plenty nice off a standard DAP or cell phone, they highly benefit from high amounts of extra power.
+While the headphone sounds nice from a standard DAP or cell phone, they highly benefit from high amounts of extra power.

-For example, the CEntrance HiFi-M8 V2 pumps out about 1w of power, and my home Burson amplifier dishes out something more like 3.5w.
-One can immediately hear and feel the 109 PRO bass texture smooth out with higher voltage imparted into the headphone.
+For example, the CEntrance HiFi-M8 V2 pumps out about 1W of power, and my home Burson amplifier dishes out something more like 3.5W.
+One can immediately hear and feel the 109 PRO bass texture smooth out with higher voltage imparted into the headphones.

 Yes, these are headphones I would want to only use with a home-based desktop setup and nothing portable.

 Tone and texture in source pairing don’t seem to matter, you can use a neutral source and EQ it to feel a bit warmer, or you can use a warm source and EQ it to feel more neutral.
 The only thing you can’t do is add more treble via EQ without it sounding a bit warped.
 You can reduce it plenty well without a problem though.